supahcraig/redpanda_basics/connectors/mongoDB.md

 )
 ```

-Then modify `/ect/mongod.conf` to enable authorization
+Then modify `/ect/mongod.conf` to enable authorization.  _NOTE:  Later on we're going to disable this so it's probably not even necessary._

 ```
 security: